-Things to do in Corsica are for many so charming, that lots of people we know, keep coming back to Corsica and upgrade a visit with new things to do.
-But what are the best things to do in Corsica?
+Best things to do in Corsica are for many so charming, that lots of people we know, keep coming back to Corsica and upgrade a visit with new things to do.

 Relax at its Beaches